mohllal/notes/course-object-oriented-design.md

   - Identify not just what has to happen, but whose job it is!
 It's not about showing who is initiating the action but where the responsibility lies for performing it.

 - CRC cards (for Class, Responsibilities, Collaborators) are usually written on index cards.
 Each CRC card represents one class and it has three seconds class name, class responsibilities, and collaborators.

+### Section 5: Creating Classes

+- Class diagram is divided into three sections class name, attributes, and operations.
+- Classes are named in singular not plural, and they must start with a capital letter.
+- Class attributes are written as *<attributeName>*:*<attributeDataType>* =*<attributeDefaultValue>*
+- Class operations are written as *<operationName>* (*<parameterDataType>*): *<returnDataType>*
+- Controlling the visibility of attributes or operations by putting `-` or `+` in front of the attribute or operation name. - means private accessibility and `+` means public accessibility.
+- Avoid defining class that are entirely devoid of any behaviors.
+- Class attributes are converted to instance variables and operations/behaviours are converted to instance methods.
+- Instantiation is the process of creating an object from a class, allocating a memory block for it, initializing its attributes and then returning a reference to it.
+- Constructor is a special method that exists to construct the object and it's called when the object is created.
+- Destructor/finalizer is a special method that is called when an object is no longer need and it's being disposed off.
+It's often used to release resources attached to that object before it's being destroyed.
+- Static/shared member of class means that a variable or a method that is shared across all objects of that class.
+It's sometimes called class-level variable or method and it can be accessed by the class name as *<className>*.*<staticMemberName>*.
+- Static methods can only accessed static variables.
+- Static members are shown in UML diagrams with an underline.